|

 HERE

-The drawings were originally commissioned by my friend Tom Casey in Dublin.
-After making an unexpectedly good profit on a business deal he tossed up whether to buy himself a flash new motor or commission some original art and, well, you can soon see the result.
+The drawings were originally commissioned by my good friend Tom Casey in Dublin.
+After making an unexpectedly good profit on a business deal he tossed up whether to buy himself a flash new motor or commission some original art and, well, you can see the result.
 I've posted some sample pages here if you just click on the cover.

 For online reviews click